-Released in 1987 during Michael Jordan’s first MVP season, the Air Jordan III has been labeled as one of the most significant sneakers of all-time.
-An evolution from its predecessors, the Air Jordan 3 was a refreshing take for the Jordan series.
+Released in 1987 during Michael Jordan’s first MVP season, the Air Jordan III has been labeled as one of the most significant sneakers of all time.
+An evolution from its predecessors, the Air Jordan 3 was a refreshing take on the Jordan series.
 Its signature elephant print combined with Jordan’s accomplishments in them transformed them from an on-court staple to a main-stay in all rotations.

 Without further ado, we have ranked for you the 10 Best Air Jordan 3 colorways of all time.